clifford-sanders/clifford-sanders.github.io/README.md

 Since 2004 I've been working as Developer, Build and Release Engineer and IT Infrastructure Engineer and always wanted document everything that I learned while solving challenges.

+Please don't expect detailed well written texts as they serve only as notes.

+I could have put them in my Evernote but think that some information can be valuable for someone.

 ## Topics

 * [Kubernetes](chapters/kubernetes/00-Outline.md)